metachris/typescript-boilerplate/README.md

 yarn cli
 yarn lint
 yarn test
-yarn build-all
+yarn build
 yarn ts-node <filename>
-yarn esbuild-browser
+yarn build-browser
 ...
 ```

-* Take a look at all the scripts in [`package.json`](https://github.com/metachris/typescript-boilerplate/blob/master/package.json)
+* Take a look at all the scripts in [`package.json`](https://github.com/ilyar/typescript-boilerplate/blob/master/package.json)
 * For publishing to npm, use `yarn publish` (or `npm publish`)

 ## esbuild